 Since 2003, SparkFun has been helping turn ideas into reality – whether you’re creating a smart weather station, exploring the frontier of machine learning, building a robot for school or prototyping your first (or tenth) product.
-No matter your vision or skill level, our open source components, curriculum and online tutorials are designed make innovative technology more accessible, and the road to a finished project shorter.
+No matter your vision or skill level, our open source components, resources and online tutorials are designed to broaden access to innovative technology and make the road to a finished project shorter.
 We're here to help you start something.

 Our people are the driving force that keep the lights turned on, and we value each other as a team and family, not just as individuals.
 We’re committed to supporting the personal and professional growth for our employees however we can.